Temperature & Humidity Sensor

 - daisy chain version available for up to 20 sensors.

-- optional ISO17025 temperature calibration certificate available.
+- optional humidity & ISO17025 temperature calibration certificate available.

 - compact plug & play sensor.